 The programmatic mission of NSTX is to evaluate the attractiveness of the compact Spherical Torus (ST) configuration for reducing cost, risk, and development time for practical fusion energy.
-The ST appears particularly attractive for: integrating Plasma Material Interface (PMI) solutions with high plasma performance (a major goal of NSTX, NSTX Upgrade6, and the mission of the National High-power advanced-Torus eXperiment - NHTX7) and for an ST-based Fusion Nuclear Science Facility (ST-FNSF)8 with goals of progressively exploring and understanding the integrated fusion nuclear environment and ultimately accessing regimes with high neutron flux and fluence at high duty-factor in an ST-based Component Test Facility (ST-CTF)9.
-NSTX also contributes to the physics basis for an ST-based DEMO device and accesses unique plasma regimes for resolving key burning plasma physics issues anticipated in ITER.
-The NSTX programmatic mission thus addresses two of the long-term goals of the Office of Fusion Energy Sciences: configuration optimization, and developing a predictive capability for burning plasmas.
-Both ITER participation and also FNS/CTF development are included in the DOE 20-year strategic plan for the Fusion Energy Sciences Program.10 http://nstx.pppl.gov/DragNDrop/Five Year Plans/2009 2013/NSTX Research Plan 2009-2013.pdf.
+The ST appears particularly attractive for: integrating Plasma Material Interface (PMI) solutions with high plasma performance (a major goal of NSTX, NSTX Upgrade6, and the mission of the National High-power advanced-Torus eXperiment - NHTX7) and for an ST-based Fusion Nuclear Science Facility (ST-FNSF)8 with goals of progressively exploring and understanding the integrated fusion nuclear environment and ultimately accessing regimes with high neutron flux and fluence at high duty-factor in an ST-based DEMO device and accesses unique plasma regimes for resolving key burning plasma physics issues anticipated in ITER.
+The NSTX programmatic mission thus addresses two of the long-term goals of the Office of Fusion Energy Sciences: configuration and also FNS/CTF development are included in the DOE 20-year strategic plan for the Fusion Energy Sciences Program.10